American who leaked NSA secrets is a free man in Hong Kong - for now

 The big unknown in this case is China.
 Although it has a degree of autonomy, Hong Kong ultimately answers to Beijing and China could exercise its right to veto any ruling in a local court if the opportunity arose.

-So far, there's been no indication of any moves by Hong Kong law enforcement to approach or question Snowden.
+So far, there's been no indication of any moves by Hong Kong law enforcement to approach or question Snowden, last known to have checked out of a luxury hotel in the city's Kowloon district on Monday.

-The Hong Kong Security Bureau has declined comment on the case, while the Hong Kong government has said generally it will act in accordance with the law.
+The Security Bureau declined comment, while the Hong Kong government has said generally it will act in accordance with the law.
 The Chinese government has not commented on the case.

 "In strictly legal terms he's free to go, but government bodies can always find an excuse to temporize, or stop him," said Jonathan Acton-Bond, a barrister who has dealt with high-profile extradition cases in Hong Kong.